 - Dec 04, 2020

 The protection of your personal data is important for ThPA SA This policy informs you about ThPA SA personal data collection practices, through ThPA SA website www.thpa.gr including the categories of data collected, retained and processed, the purpose of their collection, the categories of data subjects to whom data are disclosed and your rights.
 ThPA SA uses its best endeavours to protect your personal data on the condition that the personal data you provide are accurate and true.
-In addition, this Policy describes some of the safety measures taken by ThPA SA to protect the confidentiality of data and provides some guarantees for actions that ThPA SA will fail to accomplish.
+Also, this Policy describes some of the security measures that ThPA SA takes in order to protect the confidentiality of the data, and provides certain guarantees for actions that ThPA SA will not take.

 Legal and regulatory framework

 The Societe Anonyme under the name Thessaloniki Port Authority (ThPA SA) that was established in 1999 (Law 2688/99, GG 40A’/1-3-99) with a view to managing and operating the port of Thessaloniki, collects and processes personal data concerning you, within the framework of the exercise of its competence, the performance of its electronic services and the fulfilment of its legal obligations.
 For the purposes of this Policy, ThPA SA will be referred to as “Processor” within the meaning of Art.
 4, Art.
 7 of the General Data Protection Regulation.